 Rutledge’s knowledge of business organization law enables him to advise clients regarding all aspects of entity organization He has authored numerous published articles and serves as the editor of the American Bar Association’s LLC & Partnership Reporter, the newsletter for the Committee on LLCs, Partnerships and Unincorporated Entities.

 He was elected to membership in the American Law Institute in 2004.
-His publications have been cited by courts in including those of Kentucky and Delaware and by the Sixth and Seventh Circuit Courts of Appeal.
+His publications have been cited by courts in including those of Kentucky and Delaware and by the 6th and 7th Circuit Courts of Appeal.
 One of his articles was cited to the U.S. Supreme Court in an amicus brief filed by a group of business law professors, in connection with the Hobby Lobby and Conestoga Wood cases decided in 2014.

 Rutledge is AV® Preeminent™ Peer Review Rated by Martindale-Hubbell®, listed in The Best Lawyers in America®, recognized by Chambers USA and honored as a Kentucky Super Lawyer.
 He was a member of the committee that drafted the Kentucky Limited Liability Company Act and the 1994 Limited Liability Partnership amendments to the Kentucky Partnership Act.
 He was the principal drafter of the Kentucky Revised Uniform Partnership Act (2006), the Kentucky Uniform Limited Partnership Act (2006), the Kentucky Business Entity Filing Act, the Kentucky Uniform Statutory Trust Act (2012), the Kentucky Uniform Limited Cooperative Association Act and various statutory amendments adopted in 2007, 2010, 2011, 2012, 2013, 2015 and 2017